mauboca10/challegeUruCypress/README.md

-# PARAMO TECHNOLOGIES FrontEnd Automation Testing using Cypress.io
+# FrontEnd Automation Testing using Cypress.io

 Cypress.io is a **free** basic tool that can be used in automation testing through JavaScript coding.
 Cypress is a powerful tool (so they say), that can keep a step-by-step before and after every event.